danielPalmor/Normalized_Spectral_Clustering/README.md

 bash comp.sh

 # Testing Algorithm
-In Terminal run the following command: bash tester.sh testfiles c|py|both yes|no yes|no yes|no
+In Terminal run the following command

+bash tester.sh testfiles c|py|both yes|no yes|no yes|no